 DJ APX 1 - Los Angeles, CA - Photo by OHDAGYO

 As hip-hop has evolved, so has the role of the DJ.
 DJs used to play pre-recorded beats, but they’ve since adopted turntables and mixers to create seamless soundscapes and create their own music.
 As the hip-hop DJing scene has expanded and diversified, so too have the creative possibilities of the craft.
 DJs have used the influence of reggae music to create new sounds that would not otherwise be possible, while others have taken inspiration from Jamaica’s history of mixing two songs together.
 As hip-hop continues to evolve and change, so too will the practice of DJing, making the future of the craft wide open for experimentation and evolution.
 Djing has been the backbone for all other Elements in Hip Hop, What would a B-Boy do without the Dj?
 The set the vibe of the place.
 Many other Genres have sprung from Hip Hop DJing including EDM and drum N Bass.
-You may also purchase your shirt at Panic 39 B-boy Clothing and feel the vibe!
+You may also purchase a perfecr shirt for you at Panic 39 B-boy Clothing and feel the vibe!

 J-Beats - Seattle , WA

 DJ Switchblade - San Francisco, CA | Mykey Photography